-Teen Artists on the Issues
+Teen Artists on the Issues: Documentary Bootcamp

 Calling all passionate, creative teens!
 Arlington Center for the Arts is offering a special opportunity for you to expand your understanding of the impact arts can have on communities.
-Join us for a FREE weekend-long program June 18-20, 2021 and discover how you can effect social change through visual arts!
-This action-oriented, experimental program will provide you with new tools, inspiration, peer collaboration, mentorship, and space to create and share work with the community at large.
-We cannot wait to experience what you create!
+Join us for a free, immersive, hands-on learning experience where you transform the issues you are passionate about into documentaries for the community to engage with.

-What students can expect during the weekend:
+What students can expect during the program:

 Eligibility & Evaluation Criteria:

 Arlington Center for the Arts encourages all young creatives with a passion for bettering themselves, their art, and their community, ages 14-18 to apply.

 Applicants will be evaluated based on their potential to use the skills learned to amplify the concerns of their community and world.
 We are looking for passionate students who plan to use this program with an intent to learn, be present, and apply skills towards the issues that inspire them the most.

 Participants will be chosen based on their application responses and in consideration of an intentional effort to center access, equity, and inclusivity into their lives.